 NORDITA was founded in 1957 as a Nordic institute in theoretical (atomic) physics on the premises of the Niels Bohr Institute at Copenhagen University and is since 2006 in Stockholm under the auspices of Stockholm University (SU) and the Royal Institute of Technology (KTH).
 NORDITA is located at the AlbaNova University Center, situated in the immediate vicinity of the two universities.

-The successful candidate will work under the supervision of Professor Axel Brandenburg at Nordita, which also enjoys close interaction with the Oskar Klein Centre.
-The PhD student working within this project will be formally enrolled at Stockholm University within the Department of Astronomy, but will have office space in one of the Nordita buildings.
+The successful candidate will work under the main supervision of Professor Axel Brandenburg (https://axelbrandenburg.github.io/) at Nordita.
+The PhD student working within this project will be formally enrolled at Stockholm University within the Department of Astronomy, which is also part of the Oskar Klein Centre, and will have office space at Nordita.
 An extension to a fifth year is possible if the student takes up teaching or other duties at the department.

 Qualifications.
 To be eligible for the PhD position you will need to have a completed Master's exam in physics or astronomy at the starting date.
 Other science degrees and other types of degrees such as a Swedish civil engineering degree or a Swedish magister degree, may also make you eligible.

 Employment.
 The successful candidate will be supported as a PhD candidate at Nordita for 4 years.
-The position will start on 1 August 2020, or some other date agreed upon.
+The position will start in the fall of 2026, or some other date agreed upon.

 Application.
 The application should include a curriculum vitae together including a list of publications, 2 letters of recommendation, a verified list of courses with grades and a motivation why the applicant wants to pursue studies for a PhD at Nordita.
-The application deadline is 15 January 2020.
+The application deadline is 16 March 2026.
 The application should be filed though our web interface.
-In exceptional cases, you may also send your application via e-mail to brandenb@nordita.org, or send it to

 Nordita